 What Glue Can You Use in an Aquarium?

 There are a variety of glues that can be used in an aquarium.
-Some popular choices include silicone sealant, aquarium-safe epoxy, and superglue.
-It is vital to choose an adhesive that will not harm the fish or other inhabitants of the aquarium.
+Some popular choices include silicone sealant, aquarium-safe epoxy, and super glue.

 Epoxy is not water-soluble.
 It forms a thick coating that resists moisture, chemicals, and corrosion when it dries.

 No matter what type of glue is chosen, it is essential to read the label and ensure it is safe for use in an aquarium.
-Some adhesives contain harmful chemicals that can be toxic to fish and other aquatic creatures.
+Some adhesives contain harmful chemicals that can harm fish and other aquatic creatures.

-Always test a small patch of glue in a hidden area of the tank before using it on a larger project.
+Always test a small glue patch in a hidden tank area before using it on a larger project.
 If any adverse reactions occur, such as fish becoming lethargic or slime coats developing, discontinue use and seek medical advice.